jake-87/ksm/ksm-v2/standard.md

 - - Opens the nth argument of the program, places fp in dest.
 <br>

-- fgetc dest, src
+- file_getchar dest, src
 - - Using src as the file pointer, place character in dest.
 <br>

-- feof dest, src
+- file_isend dest, src
 - - Using src as the file pointer, place result of `feof` call in dest.